-Llanwrtyd Wells is one of three former Victorian Spa towns in the Heart of Wales to which thousands of visitors came by train for their summer holidays and ‘taking the waters’.
+Llanwrtyd Wells is one of four former Victorian Spa towns in the Heart of Wales to which thousands of visitors came by train for their summer holidays and ‘taking the waters’.

 By visiting the Heritage and Arts Centre you can learn more about the town’s history and listen to people’s memories.